facebook/flow/website/en/docs/types/generics.md

 #### Adding types to generics <a class="toc" id="toc-adding-types-to-generics" href="#toc-adding-types-to-generics"></a>

-Similar to  `mixed` generics have an "unknown" type.
+Similar to  `mixed`, generics have an "unknown" type.
 You're not allowed to use a generic as if it were a specific type.

 ```js